Thai Airways International: Cabins

 Thai Airways offers four classes of service: Royal First Class, Royal Silk Class, Premium Economy, and Economy.
 On 29 April 2025, Thai Airways announced a cabin retrofit program for its Boeing 777-300ER aircraft (excluding those equipped with Royal First Class) and older Airbus A350-900s.
 The program includes new Royal Silk and Economy Class seats, as well as the installation of the Economy Plus Class.

 Royal First Class

+Royal First Class on a 747-400.

 Royal First Class seats on Thai Airways are exclusively available on three Boeing 777-300ER aircraft operating routes to London, Tokyo, and Osaka.
 Each seat is 24 inches wide and 7 feet long, equipped with a fully flat bed to maximize comfort and privacy.
 The seats are arranged in a 1-2-1 configuration across the first two rows of the aircraft.

 However, Thai Airways plans to discontinue Royal First Class within two or three years from 2025 as part of a strategic plan to improve the travel experience and a restructuring plan to reduce the cabin configuration to three classes: Royal Silk Class, Premium Economy, and Economy Class.